thecuriouscloud/blog/docs/posts/AMI-ing for Trust꞉ Controlling Your Trusted Providers in AWS.md

 !!! note

-    Before we move any further, I'd like to highlight that this feature only restricts AMIs at the AMI provider level (i.e. if an image comes from Amazon, from the marketplace, from another AWS account, etc.). __It cannot restrict specific AMIs by ID.__
+    Before we move any further, I'd like to highlight that this feature only restricts AMIs at the provider level (i.e. if an image comes from Amazon, from the marketplace or from another AWS account) __It cannot restrict specific AMIs by ID.__

 Enabling this feature is pretty straightforward: